szczepanski/cloud-aws/README.md

 Open source by hashicorp

-Use cases: - infrastructure versin control and back up if prod config breaks; for multiple environments - minimalization of config drift - consistency.
+Use cases: - infrastructure version control and back up if prod config breaks; for multiple environments - minimalization of config drift - consistency.

  3 Basic components:
 - confif file.tf - written in hashicorp configuration language - HCL